angjelov-code/MMML-Project/README.md

 # Final Project for Modern Methods in Machine Learning

 A Variational Autoencoder (VAE) was trained on the CelebA dataset.
-The gotten parameters were then used to generate images from random latent vector.
+The gotten parameters were then used to generate images from random latent vectors.
 The VAE was also utilized to reconstruct images from the test dataset.
 Additionally, latent space linear interpolation between two image was performed.

 ## Model Architecture